OpenEvalProject/evals/manuscripts/elife-23329/v2/manuscript.md

 ## Results

-## Variation of node length in the optic nerve and cortex
+### Variation of node length in the optic nerve and cortex

-We first measured the length of nodes of Ranvier and axon diameter in adult rat optic nerve using both confocal and serial electron microscopy (
+We first measured the length of nodes of Ranvier and axon diameter in adult rat optic nerve using both confocal and serial electron microscopy (Figure 1, Figure 1—figure supplement 1).
+Using electron microscopy (EM) we found the mean node length was 1.08 ± 0.02 µm (mean ± s.e.m., n = 46 nodes).
+Node lengths varied 2-fold, from 0.7 to 1.4 µm with a standard deviation of 0.15 µm (Figure 1—figure supplement 1).
+Node lengths were not significantly correlated with axon diameter at the node, which had a mean value of 0.80 ± 0.03 µm (standard deviation 0.19 µm; Figure 1—figure supplement 1, the slope of the regression line is not significantly different from zero, p=0.46).
+Thus, the different node lengths observed did not simply reflect axons being of different sizes.

 ![Figure 1.](https://cdn.elifesciences.org/articles/23329/elife-23329-fig1-v2.jpg)

 **Figure 1.:** (A) Confocal image of a single optic nerve node of Ranvier showing the node labelled with antibody to NaV1.6 (green) and paranodes labelled for Caspr (red).
 (B) Intensity profile of Caspr staining for the node in A. Node length was measured as the distance between the half maximum intensity for each paranode.
 (C, D) Confocal images of nodes in the optic nerve (C) and layer V of the cortex (D) highlighting the different range of node of Ranvier sizes in these areas.
 (E) Mean ± s.e.m. of the node lengths measured in optic nerve (ON, red) and layer V of the cortex (blue).
 (F, G) Distribution of node lengths from data in E for optic nerve (F) and cortex (G).
 (H) Node diameter as a function of node length in the optic nerve (red) and in grey matter of the cerebral cortex (blue).
 Slope of regression lines in H are not significantly different from zero (p=0.14 (optic nerve) and p=0.42 (cortex)).
 (I) NaV1.6 immunolabel intensity (summed over each node) as a function of node length in cerebral cortex (each point is one node).
-NaV1.6 labelling is correlated with node length (slope of regression line is significantly greater than zero, p=1.2×10−15).DOI: http://dx.doi.org/10.7554/eLife.23329.003
+NaV1.6 labelling is correlated with node length (slope of regression line is significantly greater than zero, p=1.2×10−15).

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/23329/elife-23329-fig1-figsupp1-v2.jpg)

 **Figure 1—figure supplement 1.:** Top: EM picture of node of Ranvier in the adult optic nerve, showing surrounding oligodendrocytes (paranodal loops false-coloured green), an astrocyte (pink) and the node length.
 In practice node length was measured from the total thickness of the transverse sections across the nerve that were between the surrounding oligodendrocytes.
 Bottom: Node length as a function of node diameter in the optic nerve for 46 nodes measured by EM.
-Slope of regression line is not significantly different from zero (p=0.46).DOI: http://dx.doi.org/10.7554/eLife.23329.004
+Slope of regression line is not significantly different from zero (p=0.46).

 In contrast to EM, confocal microscopy allowed us to measure a greater number of nodes in different parts of the CNS.
 In addition, given that oligodendrogenesis and myelination continues well into adulthood (Dimou et al., 2008; Young et al., 2013), confocal microscopy of antibody-labelled nodes allowed us to distinguish developing nodes from mature nodes, ensuring that any differences in size observed were not due to different developmental stages.
 Mature nodes of Ranvier were identified from their NaV1.6 staining (a marker of mature nodes: Boiko et al., 2001; Kaplan et al., 2001) flanked by Caspr-labelled paranodes (Figure 1A), and node length was measured from the Caspr intensity profile across the node (Figure 1B, see Materials and methods).
 We first assessed whether, using confocal microscopy (Figure 1C), we could observe variability of node lengths in the rat optic nerve similar to that found when using EM.
 We again found node length variability (Figure 1C,E,F,H), the mean node length was not significantly different (p=0.06) from that obtained with EM (1.02 ± 0.02 μm, standard deviation 0.29 µm, n = 164, Figure 1E), and there was again no significant dependence on either node diameter (Figure 1H, p=0.14) or axon diameter at the paranode (measured as the diameter of the Caspr labelling: p=0.89).
 However, the node length range was slightly broader, covering a 4.4-fold range (Figure 1F,H), perhaps due to the ~4 fold greater number of nodes quantified.